papadeiv/NQL/README.md

 ## Options
 The values of the global variables have to be specified either if the user does not intend to use such options.
 The latter are:
 - [x] `tabulated` The library can optionally choose to compute numerically the roots of the Legendre's polynomial via linear interpolation (set flag variable to 0) or to reference them from tabulated values with 289 decimal digits provided by [Pomax's repository](https://pomax.github.io/bezierinfo/legendre-gauss.html) (set flag to 1);
-- [x] `precision` Numerical integration famously requires a high degree of precision in arithmetic in order to obtain sufficiently accurate results.
-Therefore the library allows the user to select such precision to an arbitrary value by setting this variable to the integer number of decimal digits the computation requires (e.g. `precision=16` sets the library to run with MATLAB's default precision which is 16 digits);
+- [x] `precision` Numerical integration famously requires a high degree of precision in floating-point arithmetic in order to obtain sufficiently accurate results.
+Therefore the library allows the user to select the integer number of (decimal) digits with which extract the tabulated Legendre's nodes (e.g. `precision=16` sets the library to run with MATLAB's default double precision as per the IEEE 754 standard);
 - [x] `print_polynomials` To display Legendre's polynomials and Lagrange's basis functions depicted above set the flag value to 1 otherwise set it to 0; if Gauss-Legendre formula is used the Lagrangian basis function are depicted in [-1,1] instead of [a,b];
 - [x] `print_quadrature` To display the Lagrange's interpolating polynomial overlayed with the target kernel of integration set the flag value to 1 otherwise set it to 0; if Gauss-Legendre is used both functions are plotted in [-1,1] instead of [a,b]  (see __Examples__ below).